 Information skills workshops

 Information skills workshops for students help build and refine research skills, as well as provide training in software programs used to organize references and format document bibliographies.

 MyResearch graduate seminar series

-MyResearch is a suite of workshops tailored to graduate and postdoctoral students.
-MyResearch is designed to better equip you with essential research skills, and knowledge about the various ways the Library can support you during your research.
+MyResearch is a suite of workshops tailored to graduate and postdoctoral students to provide essential research skills, and tools to support their research and publications.

 The Library provides group study areas in many branch libraries which can be booked online.
 For example, the Cyberthèque in the Humanities and Social Sciences Library provides glass-encased group study pods, as well as booth-like banquettes which can be utilized for group work.

 Graduate students who are currently writing theses and do not have office space may book small rooms or desks in some libraries.
 Facilities for graduate students are available in the Humanities and Social Sciences Library, Macdonald Campus Library, Nahum Gelber Law Library, Marvin Duchow Music Library and Schulich Library.

 Graduate students may access the Nahum Gelber Law Library and Schulich Library of Physical Sciences, Life Sciences, and Engineering when the libraries are closed.
 Access is usually restricted to graduate students and staff in the departments served by the individual branch library.
 Contact your branch library for more information.